Gas & Electricity Glossary

 Alternatives to fossil fuels like gas, oil and coal.
 They include solar, biofuels and LPG.

 Meter readings sent automatically from a smart meter.

 The six biggest energy suppliers in the UK: British Gas, EDF Energy, E.ON, Npower, Scottish Power and SSE.
-Their market share has reduced from 99.8% to 92.4% in the past 5 years.

 The address where bills are sent.
 This can be different to the address where the energy was used, usually known as the supply address.